cds-astro/cds-moc-rust/README.md

 ## About

 This Rust library implements the v2.0 of the [MOC standard](https://ivoa.net/documents/MOC/), including (S-)MOCs, T-MOCs and ST-MOCs.
+It also implements a still experimental F-MOC (F for Frequency).

-It is used in:
+MOC Lib Rust is used in:
 * [MOCPy](https://github.com/cds-astro/mocpy), a Python wrapper to manipulate MOCs;
 * a standalone command line tool [MOCli](https://github.com/cds-astro/cds-moc-rust/tree/main/crates/cli) for linux, MacOS and Windows;
+* a standalone command line tool [MOCSet](https://github.com/cds-astro/cds-moc-rust/tree/main/crates/set) for linux, MacOS and Windows;
 * a WASM library [MOCWasm](https://github.com/cds-astro/cds-moc-rust/tree/main/crates/wasm) to be used in web browsers.

 For tools able to display MOCs, see: